marketplacer/PercentageMargin/README.md

 ## How it works

-Creating a simple percentage-based constraint is easy.
-You can do it in the storyboard.
+Creating a simple percentage-based constraint can be easily done in the storyboard.
 For example, suppose you want to create a *10% trailing margin* constraint.
 This is how it is done:

 1. Create a *trailing* constraint between your view and its superview.